The Knysna Forests

 “Rain falls throughout the year in the region, with maxima in early and late summer.
 Mean daily maximum and minimum temperatures in the Knysna [area] are 23.8 °C in February (summer) and 18.2 °C in August (winter)...
 Annual rainfall varies ... from 525 mm to 1220 mm in the Knysna forest...
 Rainfall appears to be the primary environmentally limiting factor of forest extent, as forest is unable to persist in areas with rainfall of less than 500 mm.” worldwildlife.org

-Archaeological evidence shows that people have lived in the Southern Cape for tens of thousands of years, and one research team in Knysna has uncovered evidence that stretches back to beyond the Toba super-eruption, 75,000 years ago.
-And while we don’t yet have a clear idea of how much use first nations people made of the forests, it seems they might have avoided them, living instead on the open grasslands and in the fynbos of the region.
+Archaeological evidence shows that people have lived in the Southern Cape for tens of thousands of years, and archaeologists working in Knysna have uncovered evidence that stretches back to the Earlier and Middle Stone Ages.

 At first, the colony imported timber from Mauritius, but that line of supply dried up when the VOC station there was closed down in 1709.
 This led to a series of investigations and journeys of exploration f into the regions west and east of the Cape, and, eventually, to the establishment of various outposts in the Overberg region, in the vicinity of present-day Riviersonderend.
 (See Ryno Joubert, ‘History of the Overberg and Southern Cape Forests: pre modern history to 1795’ - pdf.
 Embedded below.)